RickWinters/GitHook-Personal/README.md

 # Introduction
+This is a personal copy of a project i worked at my job at Tenzinger Fierit created to automatically check our Progress ABL Coding Standards automatically.

 This is some python scripts that will check your progress code against coding standards before committing.
 You can either call this script directly or use it an the pre-commit git hook (recommended).
 This is still a work in project but some coding standards are already implemented.
-The coding standards (to be) implemented are based on https://fierit-cura.atlassian.net/wiki/spaces/RC/pages/384762016/Coding+Standards+Old+see+comment
+The coding standards (to be) implemented are based on [redacted confluence link]

 When you use this code in pre-commit hook it will cancel the commit if any warnings are given, if the code adheres to all implemented coding standards the commit will continue